EECS 498: Advanced Programming and Principles of Software Design

 Academic Integrity

-If you are unsure about what constitutes an honor code violation, please contact the course staff with questions.
+If you are unsure about an issue relating to academic integrity, please contact the course staff with questions.

 Honor Council Process

 We report suspected violations to the Engineering Honor Council.
-To identify violations, we use both manual inspection and automated software to compare present solutions with each other, with past solutions, and with code found online.
 The Honor Council determines whether a violation of academic standards has occurred, as well as any sanctions.
-Read the Honor Code for detailed definitions of cheating, plagiarism, and other forms of academic misconduct.
+It your responsibility to understand the Honor Code.

 Here's what you can expect if you are reported for an Honor Code violation: